Arch Dental

 What is the best way to remove plaque from teeth?

-Brushing twice a day, flossing daily, and using mouthwash are the best ways to remove plaque.
-For hardened tartar, visit your dentist for professional cleaning.
+Brushing twice a day for at least two minutes with a fluoride toothpaste, flossing daily, and using an antibacterial mouthwash are the most effective ways to remove plaque at home.
+For hardened tartar, schedule a professional cleaning with your dentist.

 How can I remove hardened plaque at home?